bloxbean/yaci-store/docs/getting-started-as-library.md

 ## Add Dependencies

-Apart from standard spring dependencies, add the following dependency to your `build.gradle` or `pom.xml` file.
+Apart from standard spring boot dependencies, add the following dependency to your `build.gradle` or `pom.xml` file.
 This will add the Yaci Store Core modules to your project as a dependency.
 Core modules are responsible for fetching data from the blockchain and publishing them as events.